Australian honours and awards system: Order of Australia

 The Order of Australia insignia were designed by Stuart Devlin in 1976.
 Devlin used the livery colours of the Australian Coat of Arms, gold and royal blue.
 He also translated an individual ball of wattle blossom into a simple convex golden disc with a rich texture of beads and radiating lines accentuating a ring of blue enamel representing the sea.

-The disc is surmounted by an enamel Crown signifying the position of the Order of Australia as an Australian Royal Honour.
+The disc is surmounted by an enamel Crown.
 The sovereign is Head of the Order of Australia.
 The Governor-General is Principal Companion, Knight or Dame, and Chancellor, of the Order of Australia.
 The blue and gold theme is continued in the ribbon.
 Most of the insignia pieces are produced by the Royal Australian Mint in Canberra.
 The actual pieces for the two divisions of the Order are identical: it is only the ribbon which differentiates an award between the General and the Military divisions.
 In the Military Division the ribbon is distinguished by the addition of a narrow gold band on each edge.

 When established, only the grades of Member, Officer and Companion of the Order existed.
 In 1976, Malcolm Fraser recommended to Queen Elizabeth II the addition of the medal and grade of Knight and Dame in the order.
 The grade of Knight and Dame was removed on the advice of Prime Minister Bob Hawke in 1986 without prejudice to any person who had been admitted to the order at that grade.
-The grade of Knight and Dame was restored on the advice of Tony Abbott in March 2014.
-In November 2015, Prime Minister Malcolm Turnbull, a prominent republican, announced that the Queen had accepted his request to amend the order's letters patent and cease awards in this class, after Cabinet had agreed that he should advise that these titles are no longer appropriate in the Australian honours and awards system.
+The grade of Knight and Dame was restored on the advice of Tony Abbott (a prominent monarchist) in March 2014.
+In November 2015, Prime Minister Malcolm Turnbull (a prominent republican) announced that the Queen had accepted his request to amend the order's letters patent and cease awards in this class, after Cabinet had agreed that he should advise that these titles are no longer appropriate in the Australian honours and awards system.
 Currently there are four grades within the Order in both Military and General Divisions.
 People cannot be admitted to the Order posthumously; if a person is successfully nominated but dies prior to the scheduled announcement, the date of effect of the award is deemed to be a date before they died.

 The Council for the Order of Australia makes recommendations to the Governor-General as to the appropriateness of a nominee to be admitted to the Order and at what grade.
 It is up to the Honours Secretariat to provide the council with as much fully verified information as is possible on each nominee so that appropriate consideration may be given to each case.
 This is a long process and up to eighteen months can elapse between the original submission and publication of a successful nomination.